 A handheld wand is positioned directly on, or slightly above, the skin over the affected area, where it delivers a gentle therapeuitic beam of light.

 It is the application of light to improve tissue repair of skin wounds, muscle, tendon, bone and nerves.
 Laser therapy works by activating cytochrome c oxidase, a protein in mitochondria, that results in increased ATP and reduced oxidative stress.
-Ultimately, a cascase of mitochondrial and cellular effects that lead to improved tissue repair and deduced inflmmation-all resulting in less pain.
-Call Re-new Institute today to schedule your laser therapy and get back to living the life you desire.
+Ultimately, creating a cascade of mitochondrial and cellular effects that lead to improved tissue repair and deduced inflammation-all resulting in less pain.
+Call Re-new Institute today to schedule your Tri-wave Laser Therapy session and get back to living the life you desire.

 Yes, the Food and Drug Administration has approved laser treatment for a variety of conditions.
 The FDA can approve drugs and biologics, food additives and human cells and tissues.
 A laser therapy device can not be FDA approved but rather FDA registered.
 All medical devices must be FDA registered.
 However, not all companies register their device with the FDA, leading to a potentially extremely dangerous device to the patient.
 At Re-new Institute it is of utmost importance for us to partner only with companies providing such high standard of care.
 Our state of the art, Apex Tri-Wave laser is an FDA registered medical device, giving you the reassurance of not only it’s benefit but safety as well.